 The whole narrative now is flipped on its head.

-Well, now we go to, well, investigating the investigators, and once again it's John Solomon breaking the story that in fact the Justice Department, their chief watchdog, the inspector general, Michael Horowitz, that his report on FISA abuse is going to be beyond damning,
+And once again, it's John Solomon breaking the story that, in fact, the Justice Department, their chief watchdog, the Inspector General, Michael Horowitz, that his report on FISA abuse is going to be beyond damning.

-We learned that after Comey was fired that FBI agents actually went to his house, interrogated him, and also retrieved the documents, classified documents that he had taken out of his house, which is illegal.
+We learned that after Comey was fired, that FBI agents actually went to his house, interrogated him, and also retrieved the documents, classified documents that he had taken out of his house, which is illegal.

-Again, violation 18 USC 793 and numerous other violations.
+Again, violation 18 U.S.C.
+793 and numerous other violations.

 I'm good.